 It’s simply not possible to protect our employees from all the ups and downs of business.
 Developing resilient employees, however, is possible.
 As leaders, we must provide our team members with the tools they need to respond to the challenges of a growing company so that they may navigate through changes successfully.
-Despite all our efforts, we cannot prevent adversity and stress, but we can learn to be more resilient by evolving how we think about challenges and difficulties.
+Despite all our efforts, we cannot prevent adversity and stress, but we can learn to be more resilient by evolving our thoughts about challenges and difficulties.

-Today’s businesses, and inherently, its employees, are under tremendous stress with the potential to damage both physical health and psychological well-being.
-The stresses derive from different places, including pressure from being in a company that is growing.
+Today’s businesses, and inherently, their employees, are under tremendous stress with the potential to damage both physical health and psychological well-being.
+The tensions derive from different places, including pressure from being in a growing company.
 Employees are often overscheduled with tasks and projects and afflicted by the ever-present peer pressure.

-In today’s ever-complex business environment, employees need to develop strengths, acquire skills to cope, recover from hardships, learn to shake it off, and be prepared for future challenges.
+In today’s ever-complex business environment, employees need to develop strengths, acquire coping skills, recover from hardships, learn to shake them off, and be prepared for future challenges.
 They need to be resilient to succeed in life and help our businesses grow from adversity.

 1. Competence – Competence exemplifies the feeling of knowing that you can handle a situation effectively.
-We can help the development of expertise by assisting our employees in focusing on their individual strengths; recognizing their competencies individually and avoiding comparisons; empowering employees to make decisions, and focusing any identified mistakes on specific incidents.
+We can help the development of expertise by assisting our employees in focusing on their strengths, recognizing their competencies individually and avoiding comparisons, empowering employees to make decisions, and focusing any identified mistakes on specific incidents.

-2. Confidence – An employee’s belief in his own abilities is derived from competence.
-Build trust by not pushing your employee to take on more than he or she can realistically handle, recognizing when they have done well, and not diffusing praise that may lack authenticity.
+2. Confidence – Employees’ belief in their abilities is derived from competence.
+Build trust by not pushing your employee to take on more than they can realistically handle, recognizing when they have done well, and not diffusing praise that may lack authenticity.

 3. Connection – Developing close ties to colleagues creates a solid sense of security that prevents alternative destructive paths.
 You can help your employees connect by building a sense of physical safety and emotional security within your workplace, addressing team conflicts openly to resolve problems, and fostering healthy relationships that reinforce positive messages.

-4. Character – Employees need to develop a robust set of values to determine right from wrong, and to demonstrate a caring attitude toward colleagues.
+4. Character – Employees must develop a robust set of values to determine right from wrong and demonstrate a caring attitude toward colleagues.
 To strengthen your employee’s character, start by showing how behaviors affect others, avoiding hateful statements, and displaying the importance of community.

-5. Contribution – Employees need to realize that the company is a better place because they are in it.
-Understanding the importance of personal contribution serves as a source of purpose and motivation.
-Teach your employees how to contribute by stressing the importance of helping others, modeling generosity and creating opportunities for each employee to contribute in some specific way.
+5. Contribution – Employees need to realize that the company is better because they are in it.
+Understanding the importance of personal contribution is a source of purpose and motivation.
+Teach your employees how to contribute by stressing the importance of helping others, modeling generosity, and creating opportunities for each employee to contribute in some specific way.

-6. Coping – Learning to deal effectively with stress will help your employees be better prepared to overcome the business’ challenges.
-Coping lessons involve modeling positive coping strategies consistently, realizing that simply telling employees to stop the negative behavior will not be effective, and not condemning them for negative behaviors that could increase his or her’s sense of shame.
+6. Coping – Learning to deal effectively with stress will help your employees better prepare to overcome business challenges.
+Coping lessons involve modeling positive coping strategies consistently, realizing that simply telling employees to stop the negative behavior will not be effective, and not condemning them for negative behaviors that could increase their sense of shame.

-Our employees need to know that there is a leader who believes in them and trusts them unconditionally — even when knowing that they will live up and down to your expectations.
-There is no simple answer to assure strategic resilience in every situation, but we can help our team members develop abilities to manage their own challenges, to be more resilient, more capable, and at the end of the day, happier.
+Employees need to know that their leader believes in them and trusts them unconditionally — even when knowing that they will live up and down to your expectations.
+There is no simple answer to assure strategic resilience in every situation.
+Still, we can help our team members develop abilities to manage their challenges and be more resilient, capable, and happier.